Subject: Readme file for the RPN large-integer calculator

 {clear}

-In music theory, the small difference between 7 octaves (2:1)
+In musical theory, the small difference between 7 octaves (2:1)

 and 12 perfect fifths (3:2) is called the Pythagorean comma.